Bayesian Clustering for Continuous-Time Hidden Markov Models: The CTHMM-GLM model

-The marginal observation model developed in \cite{luocthmm2018a} is a parametric model for which the likelihood is reasonably complex, albeit one that is simplified in its representation using a latent process.
+This model, developed in \cite{luocthmm2018a} (the Supplement gives details of the likelihood construction and the Bayesian hierarchical model), is a parametric model for which the likelihood is reasonably complex, albeit one that is simplified in its representation using a latent process.
 The model is presumed to apply to all individuals in the study, who are presumed a random sample from the target population.
-In the next section we consider an extension to allow for systematic heterogeneity to be exhibited by sub-population of subjects.
+In this paper we consider an extension to allow for systematic heterogeneity to be exhibited by sub-populations of subjects.